-Requisition -- A funding and authorization document used to request all goods and services, to include all personal property items regardless of their cost.
+Requisition -- A funding and authorization document used to request an acquisition of specified goods, construction or services..

 Request for Proposals (RFP) -- A solicitation document used in negotiated procurements seeking proposals that conform with the solicitation from responsible offerors.

 Request for Qualifications Information (RFQI) -- A document or other inquiry soliciting technical or professional qualifications from Architectural/ Engineering firms or prospective Concessionaires, design-build firms, or other consultants as allowed by this Manual.